 The reality is that you’ll need to start somewhere, so think about your main challenges and the quick wins you want to gain.

 Perhaps your sales team needs a boost with bottom of funnel ‘almost ready’ content.
-Or maybe you’re working with an SEO strategy and want to catch people’s attention while they’re (quite literally) in the searching phase.
+Or maybe you’re working with an SEO strategist and want to catch people’s attention while they’re (quite literally) in the searching phase.

 If you’re an expert-led business – in other words, your goal is to position your brand as an authority in a given subject area – then you need to start working on that reputation-building content.